Enrollment

 Graduate credits earned through JUMP may only be applied toward one undergraduate and one graduate degree.
 These credits may not be applied to any additional WKU programs.

-Once admitted to the Graduate School, students are classified as graduate students and no longer qualify for undergraduate classification for any purpose, including financial aid.
-Likewise, students who have been admitted to the Graduate School and have completed their Bachelor's degree requirements are eligible for all graduate student privileges, including graduate assistantships and graduate student research grants.
+Once admitted to Graduate Studies, students are classified as graduate students and no longer qualify for undergraduate classification for any purpose, including financial aid.
+Likewise, students who have been admitted to Graduate Studies and have completed their Bachelor's degree requirements are eligible for all graduate student privileges, including graduate assistantships and graduate student research grants.

 Once accepted into a particular JUMP program, students may not switch programs.
-JUMP students at both the undergraduate or graduate level may appeal aspects of this policy to the Graduate School.
+JUMP students at both the undergraduate or graduate level may appeal aspects of this policy to Graduate Studies.
 (Approved by Graduate Council 4/13/23)

 Undergraduate Student Enrollment in Graduate Courses